shinjansarkar/Exploring-Fireducks/README.md

-# 🔥 Unlocking Large-Scale AI and Data Science with FireDucks
+# 🔥Powering AI with FireDucks
 Welcome to the official companion project for the blog **"Unlocking Large-Scale AI and Data Science with FireDucks"**.
 This repository contains the code, examples, and assets used to demonstrate how FireDucks enables scalable distributed computing for AI and data science workloads.

 ---